networkcobwebs/minecraft-server-manager/README.md

 - The Restore Backup button of the World Controls is permanently disabled while work on that feature continues.

+- The Check for Updates button of the Server Controls is permanently disabled while work on that feature continues.

+- Sometimes server events (players joining/leaving, op commands, etc.) show up as rows in the Players lists.
+These go away eventually but momentarily clutter the UI.

 There are more, but these are the most annoying ones discovered to date.

 See the [release notes](release-notes.txt) for additional information.